csiro-robotics/TCE-Webpage/README.md

 # Abstract
 <div style="text-align: justify">
 This paper presents TCE: Temporally Coherent Embeddings for self-supervised video representation learning.
-The proposed method exploits inherent structure of unlabeled video data to explicitly enforce temporal coherency in the embedding space, rather than indirectly learning it through ranking or predictive pretext tasks.
-In the same way that high-level visual information in the world changes smoothly, we believe that nearby frames in learned representations should demonstrate similar properties.
-Using this assumption, we train the TCE model to encode videos such that adjacent frames exist close to each other and videos are separated from one another.
+The proposed method exploits inherent structure of unlabeled video data to explicitly enforce temporal coherency in the embedding space, rather than indirectly learning it through ranking or predictive proxy tasks.
+In the same way that high-level visual information in the world changes smoothly, we believe that nearby frames in learned representations will benefit from demonstrating similar properties.
+Using this assumption, we train our TCE model to encode videos such that adjacent frames exist close to each other and videos are separated from one another.
 Using TCE we learn robust representations from large quantities of unlabeled video data.
-We evaluate our self-supervised trained TCE model by adding a classification layer and finetuning the learned representation on the downstream task of video action recognition on the UCF101 dataset.
-We obtain 67.01% accuracy and outperform the state-of-the-art self-supervised methods trained on UCF101 despite using a significantly smaller dataset for pre-training.
-Notably, we demonstrate results competitive with more complex 3D-CNN based networks while training with a 2D-CNN network backbone on action recognition tasks. </div>
+We thoroughly analyse and evaluate our self-supervised learned TCE models on a downstream task of video action recognition using multiple challenging benchmarks (Kinetics400, UCF101, HMDB51).
+With a simple but effective 2D-CNN backbone and only RGB stream inputs, TCE pre-trained representations outperform all previous selfsupervised 2D-CNN and 3D-CNN pre-trained on UCF101.</div>

 Our training code and pretrained models are available at [github.com/csiro-robotics/TCE](https://github.com/csiro-robotics/TCE).
 # Model